-Born in 1841, Reverend William E. Blackstone was an American Christian Zionist who saw the struggles and mass persecution of Russian Jewry and decided to selflessly dedicate himself to bringing them their civil and human rights.
-Though, Blackstone’s prominence and legacy come from his humanitarian efforts, he started out as a successful businessman outside of Chicago, Illinois and was an active member of the American Evangelical community.
+Born in 1841, William E. Blackstone was an American Christian Zionist who saw the mass persecution of Russian Jewry and decided to dedicate himself to the restoration of a Jewish polity in Palestine.
+Though Blackstone’s historical legacy rests on his efforts to restore the Jews to the Land of Israel, he started out as a businessman in Chicago, Illinois, where he was an active member of the American Evangelical community.

 A PETITION FOR THE SAKE OF OTHERS

-The “Blackstone Memorial” was a major development in international relations and is noted as an American version of the 1917 Balfour Declaration.
-The Memorial received much praise, especially from future Supreme Court Justice Louis Brandeis, calling Blackstone the “Father of Zionism” since his efforts were prior to Theodor Herzl’s.
-Brandeis even requested a Second Memorial from Blackstone, which was privately presented to President Woodrow Wilson in 1917, serving as a major influence to President Wilson’s expression of his and America’s support for the 1917 Balfour Declaration.
+The “Blackstone Memorial” was an important development in international relations, and was widely discussed by the press not only throughout the US, but across both Christian and Jewish Europe, as well.
+The Memorial thereby helped direct eyes “Zionward”.
+A generation later, the future Supreme Court Justice Louis Brandeis, who dubbed Blackstone the “Father of Zionism” as his efforts had preceded those of Theodor Herzl, even requested a Second Memorial from Blackstone, and this was privately presented to President Woodrow Wilson in 1917, serving as a major influence on President Wilson’s and America’s support for the 1917 Balfour Declaration.

-The Friends of Zion Museum honors Reverend William E. Blackstone, a man whose fight for the Jewish people was more than righteous and just.
-Blackstone was a frontiersman in human rights and an American patriot with the foresight into the potential that Israel and her people held once they returned to their homeland.
+The Friends of Zion Museum honors William E. Blackstone, a man whose fight for the Jewish people was righteous and just.
+Blackstone was an American patriot who well discerned the potential that Jews held once they returned to their homeland.